kazimaruf991/zkcpp/README.md

 ---

 📄 Check [`main.cpp`](main.cpp) for example usage and basic interaction flow with the device.
 It demonstrates how to connect, disable/enable the device, and fetch logs.

+📱 For Android integration, see the companion project: [AMS-Demo](https://github.com/kazimaruf991/AMS-Demo).
+It shows how to use `zkcpp` with JNI and native helper classes inside an Android app.